 We believe that G-d is fully echad (one), and exists eternally unified as Avinu (Our Father), Son (Yeshua), and Ruach haKodesh (Holy Spirit).
 One G-d, not three.
 No one can adequately explain this oneness.

-We believe that, after the event of undeserved salvation through faith (initiated by heart belief and vocal assent), internal regeneration by the Ruach haKodesh is essential to live a life marked by daily sanctification and holiness, and that the Torah is G-d's program for training in such a lifestyle of righteousness.
+We believe that, after the event of undeserved salvation through faith (initiated by heart belief and vocal assent), internal regeneration by the Ruach haKodesh is essential to live a life of daily sanctification and holiness, and that the Torah is G-d's program for training in such a lifestyle of righteousness.